What is adoption?

 Trauma and adoption

 All adopted children experience some trauma because they’ve been separated from their birth families.
-Some adopted children might experience more trauma than others, particularly if they’re been adopted at an older age.
+Some adopted children might experience more trauma than others, particularly if they were adopted at an older age.
 For example, they might have experienced abuse or neglect in their birth families.

 Patience and understanding will help as your child gets used to their new family.
-It might also help to know that family routines, rules and boundaries help children feel safe and secure.
-Feeling safe can help children adjust to new situations.
+Feeling safe can also help them adjust to new situations.

-If you’re worried about your child’s behaviour or emotional wellbeing, speak to your GP, who can give you a referral to a child psychologist.
+If you’re worried about your child’s behaviour or emotional wellbeing, speak to your GP, who can give you a referral to a psychologist for your child.

 Adoption support organisations